 - The Architecture Committee will review the sample and notify you via VIP Property Management of the approval or disapproval

 3-Landscaping: We live in the City of Scottsdale’s Environmentally Sensitive Lands District (ESL).
-Under the ESL ordinance and our CC&R’s and Building Guidelines, we are required to preserve our natural desert setting.
+Under the ESL ordinance and our CC&R’s and Building Guidelines (see sidebar), we are required to preserve our natural desert setting.
 As homeowners this means protecting the land outside the walls of your home and fenced areas.
 Generally this means do not prune, remove, rake or introduce plants, trees and materials which are not approved by our Guidelines and the City of Scottsdale outside that walled boundary.
 If you are new to the area or unsure, please contact the Architectural Committee Chair for assistance.

 In the interest of safety, specific limited pruning is allowed.
 Only indigenous approved plants are allowed in the natural desert areas.
 Most landscapers are not trained in these requirements; only Certified Arborists are properly qualified.
 Your Architectural Committee is available to talk to landscapers to prevent inappropriate trimming and removal of desert plants.